Krzyzewski gets milestone, Duke tops tough Georgetown in NYC

 Omer Yurtseven led the Hoyas with 21 points.

-The Hoyas got within four with 42 seconds left, but Duke sealed the win from the free-throw line.

-It was a mixed homecoming for Knicks great and Georgetown coach Patrick Ewing.
+It was a mixed homecoming for Ewing, the Knicks great whose No. 33 hangs in the rafters.

-Ewing yanked off his tie in frustration with the Hoyas trailing by eight midway through the second half and both teams getting chippy.
-Duke’s Wendall Moore flew at Mac McClung and rejected a jumper into the stands that sparked trash talk between the teams.

-Ewing lost his cool moments later, stomping his feet and getting hit with a technical for an outburst over a perceived missed call.
+The Hoyas were positioned to pull off an upset until the game started to get away from them in the middle of the second half.
+Ewing tossed the tie and lost his cool moments later, stomping his feet and getting hit with a technical for an outburst over a perceived missed call.
 Georgetown assistant Louis Orr, another former Knick, restrained Ewing from going on the court and possibly getting tossed.
-Ewing barked at Orr to get out of his way as the Garden crowd howled in protest.
+Ewing barked at Orr to get out of his way.

-Ewing was hot, and he threw up his hands a few plays later when Georgetown was whistled for traveling.
-After a review, the violation was overturned and Carey instead picked up a foul.
-Yurtseven scored to slice the deficit back under double digits.
+On his way to the locker room, Ewing could be heard yelling, “You can blame the officials.
+They (screwed) me.”

 The game matched “Dream Team” assistant coach Krzyzewski against 1992 Olympian Ewing for the first time in college.